WATERVERSE/WATERVERSE-DCAT-AP-Catalogue/README.md

 ## DCAT-AP data model

-The DCAT-AP standard will be used to define the metadata of different Entities, datasets, and data services, ensuring structured and interoperable descriptions for each of them.
+The DCAT-AP standard is used to define the metadata of different Entities, datasets, and data services, ensuring structured and interoperable descriptions for each of them.

 The following is the link to the **DCAT-AP datasets data model**: